 Building sites are hazardous places of work – injury sustained by contractors, friends or visitors to site – whether invited or not – can become your responsibility and claims for injury are usually very large and can result in prosecution.

 Essentially it’s just not worth leaving your project uninsured.
 Protek’s extension insurance covers you for a range of eventualities.

 Party Wall Agreements

-If you are proposing to carry out work within three or six meters of a party or boundary wall your will invariably have to consider your liability under the Party Wall Act 1996.
-Under the terms of the Act, your neighbour has a right to be compensated for any loss or damage caused by your relevant works.
-So, should you cause damage to the neighbouring property inadvertently, public liability does not provide protection as it is a foreseeable loss.
-However, cover for your contractual liability can be included under Protek Extension Insurance as an option on any project where you have evidence of a party wall agreement in place.
+Are you proposing to carry out work within three or six meters of a party or boundary wall?
+If so, you will invariably have to consider your liability under the Party Wall Act 1996.
+Your neighbor has the legal right to be compensated for any loss or damage you cause to their property.
+This means that if you have caused damage to the neighboring property inadvertently, public liability will not protect you as it is a foreseeable loss.
+To combat this, cover for your contractual liability can be included under Protek Extension Insurance.

 Never run out of cover

-Protek recognises that projects don’t always run to schedule which is why we have flexible cover periods on offer and the ability to purchase short term policies to effectively extend cover as required.
+Protek recognises that projects don’t always run to schedule.
+This is why we have flexible cover periods on offer.
+This gives you the ability to purchase short-term policies to extend cover as required effectively.

-This type of policy provides cover for contractual disputes with the contractors, trades and professionals involved with your project so that if things aren’t going to plan because you are in dispute you can gain legal help and where the prospect of success is good, assistance in seeking resolution.
+This type of policy provides cover for contractual disputes with the contractors, trades, and professionals involved with your project.
+If you do find you find yourself in a contractual dispute, the cover provides legal help.
+If the prospect of success is good, legal assistance can help reach a resolution.
 It’s important to bear in mind that you must have contracts evidenced in writing.
 Advice on arranging contracts is available here.
 You can optionally include legal expenses in your cover when arranging your site insurance coverage.

 10-year structural warranty

-Don’t forget you will also need to consider a structural warranty, which covers the new works and consequential damage to the property for 10 years against defects in the design, workmanship, materials and components causing major damage.
+This type of policy covers the new works and consequential damage to the property.
+Cover is for 10 years against defects in the design, workmanship, materials, and components causing major damage.
 For more information see our structural warranty page.